Princeton-CDH/djiffy/README.rst

 Import IIIF content using the `import_manifest` manage command.
 This command can take an IIIF Collection or single Manifest, via local file or URL.
-Imported content can be reviewed in Django admin.
+Imported content can be viewed in Django admin.

 Development instructions